Thornton, Lancashire: Transport

 A railway station, Thornton for Cleveleys railway station, was opened in Thornton in 1865.
 It was formerly the principal intermediate stop on the Fleetwood branch of the LMS/British Rail London Midland Region railway, running from Poulton-le-Fylde, but it has been years since the station was used, with the level crossing at Station Road now fenced over; however, a decision by the Poulton & Wyre Railway Society means they will finance a feasibility study into bringing the railway back to Thornton and Fleetwood.

-Bus

-Thornton Centre's stops 1 and 2 are served by three bus routes: